I discovered French Toast! 🤩 Here we go… who can stop me now?! 😄

 Follow me!

-Other Light and Tasty Recipes, all whole grain:
+Other Light and Tasty whole-grain recipes:

-Claudia: Whole grain rolls with sun-dried tomatoes
+Claudia: Whole-wheat rolls with sun-dried tomatoes

-Daniela: Dessert with whole grain rusks and Greek yogurt
+Daniela: Dessert with wholegrain rusks and Greek yogurt

-Elena: Whole grain spaghetti with capers
+Elena: Whole-wheat spaghetti with capers

-Milena: Whole grain cookies with hazelnuts (no sugar)
+Milena: Whole-grain hazelnut cookies (no sugar)

-Claudia: Whole grain rolls with sun-dried tomatoes
+Claudia: Whole-wheat rolls with sun-dried tomatoes

-Daniela: Dessert with whole grain rusks and Greek yogurt
+Daniela: Dessert with wholegrain rusks and Greek yogurt

-Elena: Whole grain spaghetti with capers
+Elena: Whole-wheat spaghetti with capers

-Milena: Whole grain cookies with hazelnuts (no sugar)
+Milena: Whole-grain hazelnut cookies (no sugar)